azowmann/Know-your-Macros/README.md

 - Allow users to view all macronutrients at once.
 - Improve error handling and display more informative messages.
 - Add local storage to save past searches.

+## Acknowledgements:
+- [API-Ninjas](https://api-ninjas.com/) for providing the Nutrition API.
+- jQuery for simplifying JavaScript interactions.